Yuet Wah College

-Yuet Wah College (Colégio Yuet Wah; 粵華中學; abbr: YWC), often referred to as Yuet Wah, is a Macau all-boys Catholic preschool through secondary school in São Lázaro (St. Lazarus Parish), Macau.
+Yuet Wah College (Colégio Yuet Wah; 粵華中學; abbr: YWC), often referred to as Yuet Wah, is a Macau all-boys Catholic secondary school in São Lázaro (St. Lazarus Parish), Macau.
 It was founded in 1925, making it one of the oldest secondary schools in Macau.
 It is accredited by the Salesians of Don Bosco.

 The school aims to provide a liberal education based on Catholic principles; its students are encouraged to be well-rounded.
 School teams participate in various inter-school sports and music competitions.

-In 2001, a primary school division was opened on Colégio Dom Bosco (Yuet Wah) campus.
+Since 2001, it has become a through-train school with Colégio do Perpétuo Socorro Chan Sui Ki (suc.) and Colégio Dom Bosco (Yuet Wah).

-Yuet Wah College has a long list of notable alumni, including entrepreneurs, politicians, musicians, actors, four members of the Macau Executive Council and two members of the Macau cabinet.

 History

-Yuet Wah College was founded in 1925 in Canton, China.
-The school, which is run by the Salesians of Don Bosco, aims at giving the students a complete and balanced education in its moral, intellectual, social and physical aspects.
+Yuet Wah College was founded by Liu Fung Kei in 1925 in Canton, China.
+Due to instability in Canton, Yuet Wah College moved its campus to Macau in 1928.
+Starting from 1941, Yuet Wah College has offered a full high school curriculum after the first batch of students graduated.
+After the outbreak of the Pacific War in 1942, the school was transferred to the Salesians of Don Bosco, under the arrangements of Fr.
+Mario Aquistapace.